 GMOs – Genetically Modified Organisms

-Sadly, using poison is just one destructive practice among many.
-Conventional farms often use genetically modified seeds that are engineered to be pest resistant and easily grown in poor soil.
+What’s the deal with GMOs?
+Conventional farms not using organic methods may use genetically modified seeds that are engineered to be pest resistant and easily grown in poor soil.
 Genetic engineering is an experimental practice, so we don’t yet know the full impact of growing these plants, but the rise of new “superweeds,” more resilient pests, and diseases have been reported.
 There are other fears that GMO crops can harm non-target species such as insects, birds, bats, and animals that forage from these conventional farms.

 Organic and Pesticide Free Resources